philadams-zz/philadams.net/src/quotes.md

 > _Albert Einstein_

 -
+> The definition of insanity is doing the same thing over and over again and
+> expecting a different result. _Albert Einstein_

+-
 > Our strength grows out of our weakness.
 Not until we are pricked
 > and stung and sorely shot at, awakens the indignation which arms itself
 > with secret forces.
 A great man is always willing to be little.
 Whilst